blab/rt-from-frequency-dynamics/results/sgtf-king-county/README.md

 # Results for SGTF in King County

 This is using SGTF as a proxy for "probable Omicron".
-[SGTF data](https://github.com/proychou/sgtf) was generously shared by UW Virology.
+SGTF data from [UW Virology](https://github.com/proychou/sgtf) and Seattle Flu Study.

 ## Variant frequencies